 However, Modbus protocol has some critical advantages that become critical with the latest technology jumps, especially the IoT technologies which provide some solutions that give it an advantage on the Modbus protocol.

-Disadvantages of Modbus include:
+Modbus protocol disadvantages include:

 - Modbus is restricted to addressing 247 devices on one data link, which limits the number of field devices that may be connected to a master station (once again Ethernet TCP/IP proving the exception).